ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 Unlike Docker images, which consist of many compressed layers stacked on top of one another, a slug does not have layers.

 When you run a Docker image as a container, the image is unpacked by a Docker host and executed.
-By default, Docker is a single-machine tool, so running containers on a cluster of machines requires an orchestrator like Docker Swarm or Kubernettes.
+By default, Docker is a single-machine tool, so running containers on a cluster of machines requires an orchestrator like Docker Swarm or Kubernetes.
 Part of Heroku's value proposition to developers is that they handle all of the orchestration & cluster management via their dyno manager.
 Like other orchestrators, the dyno manager is responsible for container placement and management - making sure dynos restart after a crash, have their log drains attached, etc...